FAQ

 Q. Who can join the study?

-A: Nevada residents over the age of 18 years with an active MyChart account.
+A: Nevada residents over the age of 18 years with an active Renown MyChart account who do not have a history of a stem cell or bone marrow transplant from a donor.
 Renown patients who reside just outside of Nevada but seek care at Renown Health are also eligible to participate.

 Q. Are children under the age of 18 allowed to enroll in the study?